 Assistance is rendered in the form of a performance-based loan as secured through a promissory note.
-The note will be forgiven when all contractual obligations have been met, including satisfactory completion of construction and conditions found in the Land Use Restriction Agreement, and compliance with the 20-year affordability period, depending on the number of units.
+The note will be forgiven when all contractual obligations have been met, including satisfactory completion of construction and conditions found in the Land Use Restriction Agreement, and compliance with the 15-year or 20-year affordability period, depending on the number of units and nature of construction.
 Properties may go through an underwriting to review the ownership structure, property operations, the sources and uses of funds, and the financial statements of the owner and guarantor (if applicable).
 The underlying debt and operating expenses of the property may be reviewed to determine if the project is feasible during the affordability period and demonstrates income adequate to cover operating expenses and applicable debt service.

 This program will also seek to serve Section 8 and Égida (elderly) communities.
 New development of multifamily rental properties serving retirees (and potentially others) may also be considered to align with Puerto Rico as a retirement destination and to increase affordable housing options in existing urban footprints or near university centers.
+PRDOH may work with qualified non-profit organizations, such as Habitat for Humanity, on innovative models for multi-family building repair.